Mistral Bets on Enterprise Vibe Coding with DevStral 2 and an Open-Source CLI Agent

 Bottom Line

 Mistral is staking a claim on enterprise vibe coding.
 DevStral 2 ships the missing pieces—open-source CLI agent, Codestral-native workflows, and governance controls—that enterprises need to trust AI-led development.
-If your team has been blocked by compliance or security concerns, now is the moment to pilot DevStral 2 in a sandbox and push the workflow into CI once the guardrails check out.
+If you or your team has been blocked by compliance or security concerns, now is the moment to pilot DevStral 2 in a sandbox and push the workflow into CI once the guardrails check out.

 Ready to explore?
 Head to the DevStral 2 tool page for specs, links, and related reads.